simonpainter/www.simonpainter.com/docs/Tech/Dijkstra/dijkstra-ospf.md

 The impact becomes particularly acute in modern data centre environments.
 Consider a pod with 200 leaf and spine devices all in a single OSPF area.
 During a maintenance window where multiple links are being shut down and brought up, each router would need to perform these extensive calculations repeatedly.
 Even with modern hardware, this creates a real risk of CPU exhaustion and delayed convergence.

 This computational reality explains why the traditional guidance of limiting areas to 50-100 routers isn't just conservative network design—it's a mathematical necessity.
 When you divide a 200-router network into four areas of 50 routers each, you're not just reducing the routing table size; you're reducing each router's computational burden from 40,000 operations to 2,500 operations per calculation—a 16-fold improvement in processing efficiency.

-## The Real Reason for OSPF Areas: A Deep Dive into Computational Boundaries

-OSPF areas are often presented primarily as a tool for route summarisation and LSA flood control.
-Whilst these benefits are valuable, they're actually secondary outcomes of a design necessity driven by the computational overhead of Dijkstra's algorithm.
-Let's explore why.

-In a single-area OSPF network with 200 routers, each router maintains a complete topology database and must recalculate routes using Dijkstra's algorithm whenever the network state changes.
-With a computational complexity of O(V²), each router performs around 40,000 computational operations per recalculation.
-Now, consider what happens when you divide this same network into four areas of 50 routers each.

-Within each area, routers now only need to perform Dijkstra calculations for their local topology—around 2,500 operations instead of 40,000.
-Inter-area routing is handled through summary LSAs, which don't require the same intensive path calculations.
-This dramatic reduction in computational overhead is the primary reason for implementing areas.

 This becomes particularly evident during network events.
 Consider a link failure scenario: